Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

 ##Setting up your iOS app

-Open Xcode and select File > New > Project and select new iOS Single View App.
+Open Xcode, and select File > New > Project and select new iOS Single View App.
 Name the product name FruitApp, enter your organization identifier as your name and select Storyboard as the option for your user interface.
 Select the directory where you would like your app to be situated, then click create.

 ###Adding KituraKit using CocoaPods